edge-servers/netjsonconfig/docs/source/backends/openwrt.rst

 OpenWRT and LEDE support many protocols (pppoe, pppoa, pptp, l2tp, ecc) and the list of supported protocols evolves over time.

-OpenWISP and netjsonconfig try to stay out of your way by leaving you maximum flexibility to use any protocol and any configuration option you may need, just set ``type`` to ``other``, then proceed by setting `proto` and any other configuration option according to your needs, see the example below.
+Immunity and netjsonconfig try to stay out of your way by leaving you maximum flexibility to use any protocol and any configuration option you may need, just set ``type`` to ``other``, then proceed by setting `proto` and any other configuration option according to your needs, see the example below.